Released: 10th January 2005

 What is also striking about the track is the vocals.
 By this point, it was commonly accepted – although not entirely true – that most mixed-gender pop acts had one lead and the rest of the group would prop them up as and when required.
 Pop!’s first two releases seemed to apply that logic a little too literally; they’re brilliantly performed but could have been solo singles.
 That is not true here; Jade McGuire and Jamie Tinkler share the lead and sing together as opposed to just taking it in turns, which isn’t commonplace within the genre.
 Serious is a track that utilises the components of the act that will be singing it and is all the better for it.
 Special mention to Jamie downheartedly replying: “Hey…” to his statement of: “I used to see you on the street” at the start of the second verse.
 Brilliant.

 In case you weren’t aware that Serious was a make-or-break release for Pop!, the music video puts it beyond any shadow of a doubt.
 It’s slightly frustrating that the label waited until this point to try and construct a proper identity for the group, but at least they did get their moment.
 The video looks great and puts its best foot forward by opening with gratuitous shorts of Glenn Ball in tight black shorts.
 The general narrative is slightly vague, but there’s a bit of undercover action going on, which sees Pop! involved in a high-speed car chase.
 It ends at a casino, where the group use their collective hustle skills to get their hands on a wad of cash.
 It’s interspersed with some neat moving cutaways featuring silhouettes, full-body shots and close-ups of the individual members.
 It’s all a bit style over substance, but arguably that’s what needed to happen here.
-It’s a snazzy package; the video is bright, it’s eye-catching and, did we mention, it features Glenn Ball in tight black shorts.
+It’s a snazzy package; the video is bright, it’s eye-catching and – worth mentioning again – features Glenn Ball in tight black shorts.

-Considering Serious was Pop!’s final single, we barely need to say that it wasn’t the breakthrough hit that they needed.
+Considering Serious was Pop!’s final single, it barely needs saying this wasn’t the breakthrough hit they needed.
 But actually, it did mark a reversal in their fortunes, to some extent.
 The track peaked at #16, a significant improvement on their previous release.
 It was also their first single to spend more than a week in the Top 40.
 But this was all clutching at straws; the simple fact is that there was just no place for an act like Pop! anymore, through absolutely no fault of the group themselves.
 If a measure of success is that a single can spend a fortnight in the chart, then it would take a shedload of optimism – if not delusion – and a bottomless pot of money to make Pop! a viable commodity for the record label.

 And that’s the real same about Serious because it’s a superb little pop song.
 But the group was swimming against the tide.
 In tight black Speedos, apparently.
-Having made it this far, we held onto the hope that we’d at least hear Pop!’s debut album, which was desperately needed during the bleak mid-‘00s.
-Alas, it was cancelled along with their planned fourth single (a cover of Xanadu, no less) and just like that, they were gone.
+Worse still, there was no sign whatsoever of Pop!’s debut album, which was desperately needed during the bleak mid-‘00s and would have softened the blow.
+Alas, it didn’t exist and plans for it were cancelled along with their fourth single (a cover of Xanadu, no less).
+So, just like that, they were gone.
 If ever there was an appropriate metaphor for the year ahead, where single sales plummeted while indie acts (and Elvis Presley) swarmed to the top spot, then Pop!’s demise was it…